vitorvsv/laravel-deploy/README.md

 # Description

 Project that provide a complete development docker environment for Laravel.
-You can use it in your localhost and deploy the artifact with `dockerfiles/artifact.dockerfile` and publish in a kubernetes cluster.
+You can use it in your localhost and deploy the artifact with `dockerfiles/artifact.dockerfile` and create containers in a kubernetes cluster.

+## Tecnologies used
+- Kubernetes
+- AWS: ECR, EKS, IAM, S3
+- CI/CD: GitHub + GitHub Actions (Build + Deploy)
+- Containers: Docker, Docker Compose, Dockerfile
+- Others: Laravel + PHP + Open Connect

 ## How to run locally